sergerdn/ozon-search-queries-collector/README.md

 It is very likely that Ozon uses an `anti-bot system to prevent scraping`.

-If you run multiple browsers simultaneously using the same account across all browser profiles, Ozon can quickly detect the activity and log the account out of all profiles.
+- If you run multiple browsers simultaneously using the same account across all browser profiles, Ozon can quickly detect the activity and log the account out of all profiles.

-If JavaScript code execution within the same browser profile collects data too quickly, it can also trigger Ozon detection system and cause the account to be logged out.
+- If JavaScript code execution within the same browser profile collects data too quickly, it can also trigger Ozon's detection system and cause the account to be logged out.

+- Additionally, if the page is refreshed too quickly within the same browser profile, it may also trigger Ozon's anti-bot system and result in the account being logged out.